helenchan01/semicolons/README.md

 ## version *n* wish list

 ## known bugs
-   can only solve mazes that go in the west and/or east directions.
+   can only solve mazes that go in the west and/or east direction(s).